EBI-COMMUNITY/bio-sync-link/ENA_GBIF_Mapper/README.md

 ### SpASe
 [SpASe](https://services.bgbm.org/spase/api/specimens/file) is a web service developed in the course of the BiCIKL project and consists of an API and a GUI.
 It was designed to search specimen information systems for a set of parameter values.
 Further, it evaluates and assesses the similarity of found records compared to the search parameter values and provides it in the form of a similarity score.
 Besides DiSSCo and iDigBio, it queries GBIF and can thus be used to map ENA accessions to GBIF occurrence records.
 The web service is described in detail [here](https://docs.google.com/document/d/1vb9JlHm4DK-Z9V6BxnYC2mnsQaqWJLNR/edit?usp=sharing&ouid=112373834655561411383&rtpof=true&sd=true), the source code can be found [here](https://git.bgbm.org/bicikl/wp7-web-service).
 The allowed input parameters follow the source feature qualifiers defined in the [INSDC Feature Table Specification](https://www.insdc.org/documents/feature-table), which makes SpASE a suitable tool for this task.
 To perform the mapping, SpASe searches only GBIF, excludes INSDC and BOLD dataset records and returns only records with a similarity score of 1.

+### Script workflow
+After starting the script, the user is asked to enter a sample size as an integer.
+This sample number is used to limit the number of ENA accessions that are mapped to GBIF occurrence records.
+The sample size is used to randomly select a subset of the input data.
+If the entered number exceeds the number of records in the input file, the whole input file is used.

+The script proceeds by reading the input file **ena_dump** and extracting the ENA accessions.
+As described, the function `process()` extracts these accessions as a randomised sample.
+The function iterates then over the sample and requests SpASe for each record.
+Finally, if the similarity score equals 1 each record and its corresponding mapping is stored.
+During processing, the script prints the parameters that are currently used for a SpASe query.

 ## How to run this script?

+**Prerequisites:**
+- Python 3.11
+- Download the TSV input file (a dump from ENA search API), e.g. from [here](https://www.ebi.ac.uk/ena/portal/api/search?result=sequence&query=specimen_voucher=%22*%22&fields=accession,scientific_name,specimen_voucher,country,collected_by,collection_date&format=tsv&limit=1000000, name it **ena_dump** and place it in the ENA_GBIF_Mapper/input folder.

 **When using PyCharm:**
 1. Open the project in PyCharm.
 2. Add a new interpreter (File > Settings > Project: bio-sync-link > Project Interpreter > Add) and select the Python 3.11 interpreter.